 … to White Lines

-My cassette deck was delivered just before everyone arrived and while digging out my old consoles I found a cassette tape of Grandmaster Flash.
+While digging out my old consoles I found a cassette tape of Grandmaster Flash.
+My cassette deck was delivered just before everyone arrived.
 Everyone else gets to play and I have a beer while listening to Grandmaster Flash.

 and that, my friends, is how I get from vaping to White Lines without having to put any thought into it.